gilbertfrancois/generative-modeling/README.md

 ## Sampling

-Now we sample from the model $P(x|y)$.
+Now we sample from the model _P(x|y)_.
 When using the Bayesian Classifier with single Gaussian modeling, it draws samples from a single Gaussian per class.
 The drawn samples don't look sharp.
 The path is:
 ```